VoZeS/QA-Workflow/docs/README.md

 #### Step 2: Bug Report
 ##### Github Issues
-If your team is working by Github, an easy way of reporting bugs, crashes or glitches is using Github Issues.
+If your team is working with Github, an easy way of reporting bugs, crashes or glitches is using Github Issues.
 This github section allows us to report bugs easily.
 For that, though, you might use a Bug Report Template in order to avoid chaotic explanation and to be clearer.

 ##### Bug Report Template